Grey tit-flycatcher

-The grey tit-flycatcher (Myioparus plumbeus) is a species of bird in the family Muscicapidae.
+The grey tit-flycatcher (Fraseria plumbea) is a species of bird in the family Muscicapidae.
 It has an extensive but patchy distribution in sub-Saharan Africa.

 Range and habitat

-It is found in Angola, Benin, Botswana, Burkina Faso, Cameroon, Central African Republic, Chad, Republic of the Congo, Democratic Republic of the Congo, Eswatini, Ethiopia, Gabon, Gambia, Ghana, Guinea, Guinea-Bissau, Ivory Coast,Kenya, Liberia, Malawi, Mali, Mozambique, Namibia, Niger, Nigeria, Rwanda, Senegal, Sierra Leone, South Africa, South Sudan, Tanzania, Togo, Uganda, Zambia, and Zimbabwe.
+It is widespread across Sub-Saharan Africa (rare in southern and the Horn of Africa).

 Its natural habitats are subtropical or tropical dry forest and subtropical or tropical moist lowland forest.